This post may contain affiliate links. Read my whole disclosure here.

 Actually, the whole morning was just a series of difficult moments.
-He acted up before going out because he couldn’t wear his favorite t-shirt (which was in the washing machine).
+He acted up before going out because he couldn’t wear his favorite t-shirt (because it was in the washing machine).

 Then on the way to the supermarket, he kept breaking all the rules about safely riding his bike.
 He was speeding on the ramps, not waiting for me as we agreed, making loud noises all the time.

-It was so difficult to handle that morning and everything I did seemed so useless!
+It felt so difficult to handle that morning, and everything I did seemed so useless!

 All I could think of was that I wanted to get home and hopefully enjoy some quiet while he naps.

-Those 10 minutes spent on the grass really saved our day!
+Those 10 minutes we spent on the grass really saved our day!

-And it showed me once again how powerful connection is!
-Not only that his difficult behavior stopped but later we then got the chance to talk about what happened and he learned a little bit more about managing his emotions.
+What happened that morning showed me once again how powerful connection is!
+Not only that his difficult behavior stopped, but later that day we talked about his behavior.

-He understood what was wrong with the way he acted.
+He understood what was wrong about the way he acted.
 And we found together some ways to do things better next time.